Seagate/cortx-hare/rfc/15/README.md

 name: Broadcast Queue
 status: raw
 editor: Konstantin Nekrasov <konstantin.nekrasov@seagate.com>
-contributors:
-  - Konstantin Nekrasov <konstantin.nekrasov@seagate.com>
 ---

 ## Abstract

 Broadcast Queue (BQ) is a transport for distributing broadcast messages from Recovery Coordinator (RC).

 Topology: RC node is the only publisher in the cluster; every node in the cluster is subscribed to those messages.